Boost your students' employability and wellbeing

 In the workshop Fostering employability & wellbeing, we introduce you to UM Career Services & UM Psychologists and their services for students, staff and peer supporters.

-In addition, we will introduce you to (online) supporting tools (such as the Overview Career Links, E-health Modules by Caring Universities, referral chart, manual suicide prevention) that can help you and your students to find answers to employability and wellbeing related questions.
+In addition, we will introduce you to (online) supporting tools (such as the Personal & Professional Development Portal, the Online Career Modules on Canvas, the E-health Modules by Caring Universities, the referral chart, and the manual suicide prevention) that can help you and your students to find answers to questions related to personal and professional development.
 Together, we will discuss several cases and find out where you as staff member can refer students to for the right support.

 Red - Support your students’ professional development